 Cockroaches are scavenging insects that live worldwide.
 A few species have adapted to living with people and become a regular sight in our Eastern Tennessee homes.
 Cockroaches can find their way into any house through spaces they encounter on the exterior or by hitchhiking their way inside.
 Cockroaches regularly move from structure to structure in items they have crawled into, like furniture, appliances, electronics, boxes, or grocery bags.

 Cockroaches are survivors, and once they are in your house, they are difficult to remove.
 Our homes provide them with warmth, moisture, and access to traditional food sources (the food we eat) and non-traditional (toothpaste, cardboard, and paper).
 Once cockroaches get into a house, they quickly find small dark places to hide, staying hidden.
 Regular pest control services are the best way to guard your home and family against disease-spreading and food-contaminating cockroaches.

 Take advantage of the following prevention tips to help avoid problems with cockroaches:

-For more information about cockroach control in East Tennessee, call now.
+For more information about residential and commercial cockroach control in East Tennessee, call now.

 Mosquitoes are small flying insects.
 Both male and female mosquitoes have an elongated mouthpart used to feed on plant nectar, their primary food source.
 However, females also feed on the blood of warm-blood animals to get the protein needed to reproduce.
 Mosquitoes thrive anywhere that provides females with standing water to lay their eggs on and sources of nutrition.
 Unfortunately, our East Tennessee yards are mosquito magnets.
 Gardens, flowering trees, tall grass, dense vegetation, clogged gutters, and wading pools provide mosquitoes with resting spots, breeding sites, and food sources!